74th Regiment of Foot

 The 74th Regiment of Foot was an infantry regiment of the British Army from 1758 to 1763.

+History

-It was formed from the 2nd Battalion of the 36th Regiment of Foot and saw service in the British Expedition against Fort Louis.
-After the success of this expedition they were assigned garrison duty in Senegal.
-Subsequently they also saw service in the Jamaica during the Second Maroon War.
+It was formed raised in August 1756 at Newcastle upon Tyne as the 2nd Battalion of the 36th Regiment of Foot and saw service in the British Expedition against Fort Louis.

+By an order signed on June 15th, 1758, the Battalion was renamed 74th Regiment of Foot.
+After the success of the Goree expedition four companies of the new 74th were assigned garrison duty in Saint-Louis, Senegal.
+The others left in July 1758 and saw service in the Jamaica during the Second Maroon War.
 They were disbanded in Jamaica in 1763.

+Uniform

+The 74th Foot had deep green facings, like the 36th Foot.